tina3008/language_online/README.md

-# Travel Trucks
+# Learn Lingo

-Travel Trucks is a web application that allows users to browse, filter, and add to favorite different campers for rent.
-The app provides an intuitive interface for exploring various camper options and making bookings.
+Learn Lingo is a web app for those who want to find a foreign language teacher.
+The web app allows users to browse, filter and add teachers to their favorites.

 ## Features

-- Browse a catalog of campers
+- Browse a catalog of teachers
-- Filter campers by location, equipment, and type
+- Filter teachers by languages, price, and levels
-- Add campers to favorites
+- Add teachers  to favorites
-- View detailed information, images, and reviews for each camper
+- View detailed information, images, and reviews for each teachers
-- Book campers through a convenient form
+- Book trial lesson through a convenient form

 ## Pages

- **Home**: Landing page with an introduction to the service **Catalog**: Main page for browsing and filtering campers **Details**: Page with detailed information about the current camper **NotFound**: Not found page
+ **Home**: Landing page with an introduction to the service **Teachers**: Main page for browsing and filtering teachers **Favorite**: Page with favorite teachers **NotFound**: Not found page

 ## Technologies Used